eclipse-archived/ceylon-lang.org/documentation/1.0/tour/classes.md

 If we want to expose the `angle` and `radius` of our `Polar` coordinate to other code, we need to define attributes of the class.
-It's very common to assign parameters of a class directly to a `shared` attribute of the class, so Ceylon lets us reuse the name of a parameter as the name of an attribute.
+It's very common to assign parameters of a class directly to a `shared` attribute of the class, so Ceylon provides a streamlined syntax for this.

 <!-- id:polar -->
     doc "A polar coordinate"
-    shared class Polar(Float angle, Float radius) {
+    shared class Polar(angle, radius) {

-        shared Float angle = angle;
+        shared Float angle;
-        shared Float radius = radius;
+        shared Float radius;

         shared Polar rotate(Float rotation) {
             return Polar(angle+rotation, radius);